Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Assessing the impact of future temperatures on French mortality projections

 The oldest data in the GHCN database can be up to 175 years old, and in the case of temperatures this poses various problems.
 The weather stations, over the years, have evolved technically, migrated from one location to another or may have been recalibrated.
 This is why internal recalibration algorithms and processes have been applied to this database.
 Finally, from this database, it is possible to select different meteorological stations of the globe.

 In this paper, we select 14 stations related to major French cities: Bordeaux, Brest, Caen, Clermont-Ferrand, Dijon, Lille, Lyon, Marseille, Nantes, Paris, Perpignan, Strasbourg, Toulouse and Tours, to cover the French territory and the main part of the population over the calibration period.
 For each of them, daily records give access to the average, minimum and maximum temperature of each city.
-These tree indicators are then aggregated to obtain their average at the scale of Metropolitan France, allowing for a comparison with the daily death count serie collected at an aggregated level for metropolitan France.
-Figure~\ref{fig-dens-temp} presents the distribution of average daily temperatures over the observation period.
+These three indicators are then aggregated to obtain their average at the scale of Metropolitan France, allowing for a comparison with the daily death count serie collected at an aggregated level for Metropolitan France. \footnote{ To our knowledge, there is no existing national index of average temperatures weighted by observed mortality data.
+As an alternative, we have considered a series of daily mean temperatures weighted by the population size in the departments corresponding to the 14 cities studied.
+Since this series is nearly identical to the one obtained by calculating a simple average of the temperatures across the 14 cities, both for past and projected periods (assuming a constant population), we opted for the simple average in this study for the sake of simplicity.} Figure~\ref{fig-dens-temp} presents the distribution of average daily temperatures over the observation period.
 It illustrates the temperature variations throughout the year as well as the range of values taken for each month of the year.
-We describe in Appendix~\ref{sec:hist_france} a historical overview of recent heatwaves in France and the definition used for their counting.
+We describe in Appendix~\ref{sec:app_hist_france} a historical overview of recent heatwaves in France.